cgivre/metis-data-science-intro/README.md

-# metis-data-science-intro
+# Intro to Data Science Using Python with Charles Givre
 ## Let's set up your computer!
 ### Step 1: Install Anaconda.
 Anaconda from Continuum Analytics provides virtually everything you need to get started in data science.
-Go to https://continuum.io/downloads and follow the instructions in the website - they vary per platform.  **Please install the version for Python 3.**
+Go to https://continuum.io/downloads and follow the instructions in the website - they vary per platform.
+**Please install the version for Python 3.**
 ### Step 2: Install Git (optional)
 You'll need a command line prompt to launch Anaconda's Jupyter Notebooks for this lesson.
 We recommend Git in case you're interested in version control or cloud deployment in the future.
 Go to http://git-scm.com/downloads and follow the directions there.
 ### Step 3: Activate your Jupyter Notebook